pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 Iron is harder than wood.
 Raju was better than any other singer in his club.
 Jupiter is bigger than Earth.
-iphone mobiles are more expensive than samsung mobiles.
+Iphone mobiles are more expensive than Samsung mobiles.
 Shakespeare was greater than any other play writer in English.
 Greenland is larger than Madagascar.
 The cow is more useful than donkey.